Barracuda: Description

-Barracuda are snake-like in appearance, with prominent, sharp-edged, fang-like teeth, much like piranha, all of different sizes, set in sockets of their large jaws.
+Barracuda have elongated bodies and prominent, sharp-edged, fang-like teeth of varying sizes, set in sockets of their large jaws.
 They carry a striking resemblance to pike, although they are not related.
 They have large, pointed heads with an underbite in many species.
 Their gill covers have no spines and are covered with small scales.
 Their two dorsal fins are widely separated, with the anterior fin having five spines, and the posterior fin having one spine and nine soft rays.
 The posterior dorsal fin is similar in size to the anal fin and is situated above it.
 The lateral line is prominent and extends straight from head to tail.
 The spinous dorsal fin is placed above the pelvic fins and is normally retracted in a groove.
 The caudal fin is moderately forked with its posterior edge double-curved and is set at the end of a stout peduncle.
 The pectoral fins are placed low on the sides.
 The swim bladder is large, allowing for minimal energy expenditure while cruising or remaining idle.